(There Ain’t No Such Thing As A Free Lunch)

 The third exposure control is ISO – the light sensitivity of the image sensor.
 The higher the ISO, the more sensitive the sensor is to light, and the brighter the exposure will be, given the same aperture and shutter speed.
 The lower the ISO, the lower the sensitivity and darker the exposure.
 While it’s tempting to lighten exposure by increasing ISO, the price is image quality.
 Higher ISOs introduce noise into the photograph, giving it a grainy appearance.

 In short?
 Aperture, shutter speed, and ISO can all be adjusted independently; however, knowing how to use them interdependently allows you to more easily achieve a proper exposure.
-Learn more about other important themes in forensic photography in part one and part three of this blog series.
+Learn more about other important themes in forensic photography in part one and part three of this 8-part blog series.

 Looking for additional information on camera exposure controls, or to sharpen your forensic photography skills?
 L-Tron offers a Forensic Photography Refresher course, geared towards escaping manual mode.
 For more information & to receive information on our next course, visit: L-Tron.com/into-forensic-photography-course